lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “It is considered to be inconsistent with our Institution to contribute, *in the Name of the Corps*, to any public or private Subscription, every Gentleman having an Opportunity of contributing in his individual Capacity according to his Inclination and Abilities.”
 (29)

+ESTC T130561 is the “General regulations and instructions for the Light-Horse Volunteers of London and Westminster,” printed in 1797 like the item I want to know from my sample, but clearly serving a different function.

+Provenance: “Second Edition, with alterations and additions” “printed for the corps, by Bunney, Thompson, and co.”

+Preface opens addressed to “Gentlemen” indicating the status of who is expected to be present; it concludes again with “Gentlemen” too!
+Similarly, the instructions in the book frequently refers to things that “all Gentlemen” will be expected to do---

+The book has been revised with better cavalry practices based on other publications by General Dundas

+The document itself is very practical and military --- opening by emphasizing punctuation strictly, and soon asserting that “Every Gentleman must learn, if he does not know, how to saddle and bridle his Horse, and strap on his Coat-Case; because he may be in many Situations where a Servant would be an Incumbrance, and where neither Groom nor Ostler are to be had (6).
+It then follows with long and detailed explanations of what commands demand what kinds of actions, which would require serious study.....
+Though these do seem perhaps focused on marches and drills, which may be largely for show?
+Eg: “Wheeling, with executed with Precision, and sufficient Velocity, is one of the most beautiful Manoevres in the Field” (25).

+This suggests a largely different kind of group than one in which the chief priorities are dignified uniforms and coats that match in colour.
+So, *which kind of information is in my missing document?*

 Cookson seeks to contextualize the mass volunteering 1793-1815.
 The previous interpretations saw volunteers as loyalists with cover-revolutionary/counter-radical ideas.
 Cookson wants to re-examine this assumption because the volunteer movement’s “social base was urban and middle class to a degree that has never been appreciated,” a fact which he uses to support the argument that “A great deal of patriotic activity originated from and was controlled by the urban middle classes, who... used it to legitimate their concerns and secure their status against an enormously powerful hierarchy.”
 (868) R. J. Morris has argued that voluntary societies in general “became increasingly important instruments of class” (Cookson 868).

 For important figures in towns who did not have aristocratic status, “Volunteering had a threefold attraction: it enabled them to act independently of ‘the county’; it gave them a conspicuous part in public life; it served as an expression of the power they wielded within their own communities” (872).
 This perhaps does not apply in London--- London was, after all, the locale against which all other “local” communities must compare themselves--- and yet the rulebook’s emphasis on uniforms and comportment suggest a related impulse towards displaying its members’ importance.